nasa/Common-Metadata-Repository/README.md

 $ lein ltest :system
 ```

-The default behaviour of `lein ltest` runs both unit and integration.
-To run
+The default behaviour of `lein ltest` runs both unit and integration tests.
+To
-all tests, use `lein ltest :all`.
+run all tests, use `lein ltest :all`.

 ## Documentation [&#x219F;](#contents)